 We know that the Sun is still doing nuclear fusion right now because it hasn't exploded, right?
 Is there any other reason besides the exploding Sun as to why we know the Sun is still doing nuclear fusion right now, as opposed to it stopping a million years ago?
 Just because we can "see" it (the Sun, the light) right now doesn't necessarily prove the Sun is still doing nuclear fusion if indeed what we "see" is from a million years ago, right?
 The hard evidence of it exploding if nuclear fusion stopped a million years ago would prove that the Sun is still doing nuclear fusion right this very minute and not a million years ago, right?
 I hope I understand the process correctly, but that is why I am asking the question, so please help.

 Indeed, it is true that light which is generated by nuclear fusion reactions in the center of the Sun takes a very long time to escape and reach Earth.
 A million years is towards the high end of the estimates I have seen, but it certainly takes many thousands of years.
-(For a discussion of how this is calculated, see this question from another Ask an Astronomer site.)

 The reason it takes so long is simply that the atmosphere in the center of the Sun is very dense and opaque (so opaque that if you were there, you wouldn't be able to see the nose in front of your face!).
 Therefore, light in the Sun's interior can only travel a tiny distance before it is absorbed and reemitted, or scattered, in a random direction by the surrounding plasma.
 This means that the light will bounce around randomly for many thousands of years before it's lucky enough to get far enough out to escape the Sun and travel the additional eight minutes across space to reach Earth.